lightning/bolts/11-payment-encoding.md

 ## Rationale

-`signature` covers the pre-base32 encoded data for simplicity, especially since the data part may not end on an 8-bit boundary.
-It also allows public key recovery, so the identity of the payee node is implied.
+`signature` covers an exact number of bytes because although the SHA-2 standard actually supports hashing in bit boundaries, it's not widely implemented.
+The recovery ID allows public key recovery, so the identity of the payee node can be implied.

 ## Tagged Fields